MelissaAkatuka/MelissaAkatuka/README.md

 ## Hi, I'm Melissa Akatuka!

-• I'm a Computer Science student at IFSP and I'm into both Front and Back-End development
+• I'm a software developer at Dimensa (TOTVS + B3), a Computer Science student at IFSP and I'm into both Front and Back-End development

-• 2022 Goals: Find a new job/internship and start to learn through hands-on experiences in IT companies

 • English, Portuguese and Japanese